Therapists

 Initially, Mallory worked with individuals, adults and adolescents, struggling against substance misuse and addiction in their transition to gain control over their lives.
 She helped those individuals take back their control to find new hope and a new way of living.
 Those experiences helped her uncover a passion for meeting clients where they are at and work with what they’ve got to become the best version of themselves.

-When Mallory is not at work, she enjoys spending time with her husband, daughter, and dog, while getting outside as much as possible.
+When Mallory is not at work, she enjoys spending time with her husband, daughter, and animals, while getting outside as much as possible.
 She is an avid rock climber, enjoys yoga and reading, and loves to try new things and meet new people.

 Interns